tonioloewald/bindinator.js/docs/react.md

   <li data-list="_component_.list:_auto_" data-bind="text=.text"></li>
 ```
 Note the use of `_auto_` to get `b8r` to auto-generate unique ids for the array elements.
-If we wanted to do it the same was as React did, we'd generate `id` the same way and
+If we wanted to do it the same was as React did, we'd generate `id` in some way, e.g.
-have `data-list="_component_.list:id"` here.
+[uuid](#source=lib/uuid.js), and have `data-list="_component_.list:id"` here.

+A more realistic scenario would be you add the item (with no proper id) to the list
+and simultaneously call a service to store it on the server.
+When the request returns
+you can add the correct id to the object and `b8r` will smoothly update it using the
+automatically generated `_auto_` id.
+If the service fails in some way you would handle
+that by flagging the item for resend or whatever.
 ```
 </ul>
 ```
-Ordinarily, I wouldn't use a `<form>` element because the default behavior of forms is bad, but we're trying to be like the React example so I've put one in and blocked the default onsubmit behavior.
+Ordinarily, I wouldn't use a `<form>` element because the default behavior of forms is bad,
+but we're trying to be like the React example so I've put one in and blocked the default
+`onsubmit` behavior.

 A `b8r` component is a single "html" file (it's more of an html `fragment`).
 The `<script>` tag ends up as the body of an `async` `load` function that gets passed a bunch of useful methods, including `get` and `set` which provide convenient access to a component's private data. `_component_` refers to the component's private data in bindings.